Cannabis licensing and the environment

 Some regulations are site-specific

-The design and location of your intended project can significantly influence the viability of your marijuana growing or processing operation.
-For example, marijuana growing is prohibited in some areas of the state due to local ordinances or federal policy.
+The design and location of your intended project can significantly influence the viability of your cannabis growing or processing operation.
+For example, cannabis growing is prohibited in some areas of the state due to local ordinances or federal policy.

 The need for permits and authorizations for a project depend on zoning rules, location, and operation details.
 You might want to ask what approvals are needed through your county or city permitting offices.